Peer-Based Fundraising

 What are Give Lively–eligible and –ineligible IRS foundation codes for nonprofit organizations?

-Registered 501(c)(3) tax-exempt organizations (public charities and private operating foundations) with the following IRS foundation types and codes are eligible to receive donations through Give Lively technology:
+Registered 501(c)(3) tax-exempt organizations (public charities and private operating foundations) with the following IRS deductibility codes and foundation types are eligible to receive donations through Give Lively technology:

 - private operating foundation exempt from paying excise taxes on investment income (foundation code 02)